nimethfernando/Cricket-World/README.md

 # Cricket-World
-A website for cricket fans about the history, best team players and trophies.
+A Website for cricket fans about the history, best team players and trophies that can be won in tournamnets.